Phil's World Pub Guides - Gloucestershire and Bristol, UK

 Pig Inn The City Plain pleasant decor in a friendly local boozer serving an excellent range of quality real ales.
 Live music two or three times a week.
 The menu looks good.
 Highly recommended.

-Wetherspoon's Regal A very large Wetherspoon's in an old cinema.
+Wetherspoon's Regal A very large Wetherspoon's in an old cinema, with a very pleasant conservatory at the rear.

 Updates, comments and pub suggestions please to report @ merseypub.com